Anekenonso/anekenonso-blog/content/posts/vanillajs/javaScriptDOM102.md

 A lot can be done using the javascript **Dom Api**. this is just a tiny piece of what you can do with the **Dom Api**.

-the code for this post is availabel on [github](https://github.com/Anekenonso/domApi102).
+the code for this post is available on [github](https://github.com/Anekenonso/domApi102).